-- (a) General.
+(a) General.
 This section applies to Development Owners that agreed to offer a Right of First Refusal (ROFR) to a Qualified Entity or as applicable a Qualified Nonprofit Organization, as memorialized in the applicable LURA.
-For the purposes of this section a Qualified Nonprofit Organization also includes an entity 100% owned by a Qualified Nonprofit Organization pursuant to §42(h)(5)(C) of the Code and operated in a similar manner.
+For the purposes of this section, a Qualified Nonprofit Organization also includes an entity 100% owned by a Qualified Nonprofit Organization pursuant to §42(h)(5)(C) of the Code and operated in a similar manner.
 The purpose of this section is to provide administrative procedures and guidance on the process and valuation of properties under the LURA.
-All requests for ROFR submitted to the Department, regardless of existing regulations, must adhere to this process. - (1) The Development Owner may market the Property for sale and sell the Property to a Qualified Entity, or as applicable a Qualified Nonprofit Organization without going through the ROFR process outlined in this section unless otherwise restricted or prohibited and only in the following circumstances: - (A) The LURA includes a 90-day ROFR and the Development Owner is selling to a Qualified Nonprofit Organization; - (B) The LURA includes a two year ROFR and the Development Owner is selling to a Qualified Nonprofit Organization that meets the definition of a Community Housing Development Organization (CHDO) under 24 CFR Part 92, as approved by the Department; or - (C) The LURA includes a 180-day ROFR, and the Development Owner is selling to a Qualified Entity that meets the definition of a CHDO under 24 CFR Part 92, or that is controlled by a CHDO, as approved by the Department.
-Where the Development Owner is not required to go through the ROFR process, it must go through the ownership transfer process in accordance with §10.406 of this subchapter. - (2) A ROFR request must be made in accordance with the LURA for the Development.
+All requests for ROFR submitted to the Department, regardless of existing regulations, must adhere to this process.

+(1) The Development Owner may market the Property for sale and enter into an agreement to sell the Property to a Qualified Entity, or as applicable a Qualified Nonprofit Organization without going through the ROFR process outlined in this section, unless otherwise restricted or prohibited and only in the following circumstances:

+(A) The LURA includes a 90-day ROFR and the Development Owner is selling to a Qualified Nonprofit Organization;

+(B) The LURA includes a two-year ROFR and the Development Owner is selling to a Qualified Nonprofit Organization that meets the definition of a Community Housing Development Organization (CHDO) under 24 CFR Part 92, as approved by the Department; or

+(C) The LURA includes a 180-day ROFR, and the Development Owner is selling to a Qualified Entity that meets the definition of a CHDO under 24 CFR Part 92, or to an entity that includes a CHDO as one of its controlling members, as approved by the Department, or to the public housing authority or public facility corporation that owns the fee title to the Development Owner's leasehold estate.

+(2) A ROFR request must be made in accordance with the LURA for the Development.
 If there is a conflict between the Development's LURA and this subchapter, every effort will be made to harmonize the provisions.
 If the conflict cannot be resolved, requirements in the LURA will supersede this subchapter.
 If there is a conflict between the Development's LURA and Tex.
 Gov't Code Chapter 2306, every effort will be made to harmonize the provisions.
+A

-A Development Owner may request a LURA amendment to make the ROFR provisions in the LURA consistent with Tex.
-Gov't Code Chapter 2306 at any time. - (3) If a LURA includes the ROFR provision, the Development Owner may not request a Preliminary Qualified Contract (if such opportunity is available under the applicable LURA and §10.408) until the requirements outlined in this section have been satisfied. - (4) The Department reviews and approves all ownership transfers pursuant to §10.406 of this subchapter.
-Thus, if a proposed purchaser is identified in the ROFR process, the Development
+Development Owner may request a LURA amendment to make the ROFR provisions in the LURA consistent with Tex.
+Gov't Code Chapter 2306 at any time.

+(3) If a LURA includes the ROFR provision, the Development Owner may not request a Preliminary Qualified Contract (if such opportunity is available under the applicable LURA and §10.408 of this Subchapter) until the requirements outlined in this section have been satisfied.

-Owner and proposed purchaser must complete the ownership transfer process.
+(4) The Department reviews and approves all ownership transfers pursuant to §10.406 of this subchapter.
+Thus, if a proposed purchaser is identified by the Owner in accordance with paragraph (1) of this subsection or in the ROFR process, the Development Owner and proposed purchaser must complete the ownership transfer process.
 A Development Owner may not transfer a Development to a Qualified Nonprofit Organization or Qualified Entity that is considered an ineligible entity under the Department's rules.
 In addition, ownership transfers to a Qualified Entity or as applicable a Qualified Nonprofit Organization pursuant to the ROFR process are subject to Chapter 1, Subchapter C of this title (relating to Previous Participation and Executive Award Review and Advisory Committee).